File sharing - Introduction¶

 This page serves as an introduction to the accsyn File Sharing subsystem - the standalone feature available on Cloud or On-prem storage, integrated into the accsyn Media Vault.

-We recommend watch this 1:30 minute video, providing an introduction to file sharing:
+We recommend watching this 1:30 minute video, providing an introduction to file sharing:

-In princip, it is a FTP replacement combing powerful ACL mechanisms with fast, secure and resumable file transfers / deliveries.
+In principle, it is an FTP replacement combining powerful ACL mechanisms with fast, secure and resumable file transfers / deliveries.

-With film production, and basically any type of workflows that involves files, large file sets needs to be uploaded and further distributed/delivered to remote teams.
+With film production, and basically any type of workflow that involves files, large file sets need to be uploaded and further distributed/delivered to remote teams.

 accsyn has been streamlined for sharing folders efficiently, giving operators full control of who has access, combined with audit functions so file access can be backtracked.